First, I wish a very happy 2020 to you and your loved ones!

 I am a survivor.
 A double survivor.

 Today, I consider what happened to me as the biggest chance in my life.
+It definitely helped me to grow.
 I learnt that life can really be short, and I discovered what is really important in a life, whether it is about working life or personal life.
-My advice?
-Carpe diem!

 I will now answer Elena’s questions